EricRochaGoncalves/EricRochaGoncalves/README.md

 - ♨️Desenvolvimento prático e eficiente com
 - ♨️linguagem pura como HTML, CSS E JS ...
 - https://portif-lio-ericgoncalves.onrender.com/ Para acessar
-- meu portfólio!👨‍💻🔱 ( ainda é a versão pré-alpha, por isso ainda não está
-- completa e pode apresentar alguns erros.)
+- meu portfólio!👨‍💻🔱 ( ainda é a versão pré-alpha, por isso ainda está incompleto e pode apresentar alguns erros.)
--

 <!---
 EricRochaGoncalves/EricRochaGoncalves is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.